datalad-handbook/book/docs/glossary.rst

       package and installs it while resolving any potential dependencies.

    provenance
-      A record that describes entities and processes that were involved in producinng or influencing a digital resource.
+      A record that describes entities and processes that were involved in producing or influencing a digital resource.
 It provides a critical foundation for assessing authenticity, enables trust, and allows reproducibility.